-If you are one of them, it’s time to give that baby a boost.
-Here are seven of the fastest ways to increase your credit score.
+Here are some of the fastest ways to increase your credit score:

 1. Clean up your credit report

-By law, you’re entitled to one free report each year.
-When you request it, be ready to print or save it to your computer.
+By law, you’re entitled to one free report every 12 months.
+When you request it, be ready to print it or save it to your computer.

 2. Pay down your balance